Strong Ramsey Games in Unbounded Time: A drawing strategy

 In order to establish that \textbf{P1} loses $l$ edges in a marked split-case, we proceed as follows.
 Let $k+1$ be the total number of edges taken by \textbf{P1}.
 We consider all non-isomorphic edges $X_0 X_1$ in $K^2$, such that $X_0X_1$ is not taken by \textbf{P2} (so $X_0X_1$ could potentially become the base of a $G$ that \textbf{P1} constructs).
 We count the number of edges in $K^2$ taken by \textbf{P1} which are of the form $X_iY$ with $YX_{1-i}$ not taken by \textbf{P2}, and add the edge $X_0X_1$ if it is taken by \textbf{P1}.
 This number bounds $e_{\textbf{P1}}(G)$ for copies of $G$ with base $X_0X_1$.
 We check that for each choice of $X_0X_1$ there are at most $k-l$ such edges.
 To exclude a large number of edges $X_0X_1$ from the very beginning, we first investigate $\deg_{\textbf{P1}}(v)$ for all vertices $v$.

 \paragraph{Condition~\ref{cond:a} of Lemma~\ref{lem:2}} In each of the non-special end-cases, we mechanically check that \textbf{P2} has a potential base $A_0A_1$ -- which is declared and marked in all pictures by a thickened edge.
 To do so it is enough to check the conditions of Lemma~\ref{lem:3}.
-Firstly, we inspect that \textbf{P1} has at most $5$ bad edges for $A_0A_1$ by using Remark~\ref{rem35} and further that the bad edges do not form a $2\Delta$-configuration.
-Finally, we inspect that there exist two vertices $B_1, B_2$ such that \textbf{P2} has the edges $A_0B_1, A_0B_2, A_1B_1, A_1B_2$, so we can conclude.
+Firstly, we inspect that \textbf{P1} has at most $5$ bad edges for $A_0A_1$ (condition \ref{cond:5bad} of Lemma~\ref{lem:3}), using \eqref{rem35} to establish that some edges are good for $A_0A_1$ and further that the bad edges do not form a $2\Delta$-configuration if there are $5$ of them (condition \ref{cond:2d} of Lemma~\ref{lem:3}).
+Finally, we inspect that there exist two vertices $B_1, B_2$ such that \textbf{P2} has the edges $A_0B_1, A_0B_2, A_1B_1, A_1B_2$ (condition \ref{cond:base} of Lemma~\ref{lem:3}), so we can conclude.

 \begin{rem}While the verification of the conditions of Lemma~\ref{lem:2} is very easy given the strategy for \textbf{P2}, it is a central part of the paper to determine that right strategy.
 The idea of using additional edges and reducing drastically the number of cases helped us achieve this goal. \end{rem}